 - The contact details should include the author's full name, email address, title, and affiliation.

 - Some preferred terms are as follows: online, database, offline , web, website, webpage, update, logoff, email, logon, host, end-user, CD-ROM, hardcopy, internet, in-house, multimedia, URLs, U.S., U.K.

 - Please use a spell checker.

 - All parts of an article must be submitted in electronic format, preferably via email.
-This includes sidebars, tables, charts, printouts, etc. Discuss formats in advance with the editor.
+This includes sidebars, tables, charts, printouts, etc. Discuss formats in advance with the editors.

-- Length should be from 1500 to 4000 words, according to your discussions with the editor.
+- Length should be from 1,500 to 4,000 words, according to your discussions with the editors.
 Use the word count feature of your word processor to determine length.

 - Use as little formatting as possible in the manuscript since it must be removed and revised to suit our production requirements.
 Do not use a word processor's "style sheets."